11 Pictures That Will Make You Want to Visit Budapest

 The Hungarian State Opera House (Magyar Állami Operaház) is definitely worth a visit even if you're not interested in seeing a show.
 Both the architecture and the interior décor are absolutely stunning.

 Richly decorated in neo-Renaissance style interwoven with Baroque-style architecture, this is perhaps one of the most ornate opera houses in the world.
 To top it off, it is considered the 3rd best opera house in all of Europe, when it comes to acoustics.
 It was beat out only by La Scala in Milan, Italy and Palais Garnier in Paris.

 Hősök tere, which is Hungarian for "Heroes' Square," is just steps away from the opera house.
 The Millennium Memorial, located on the grounds is comprised of the leaders of the seven tribes that founded Hungary.

 While Hősök tere has been named such since its completion in 1900, it gained major political significance in 1989, when Imre Nagy was reburied there.

 Imre Nagy, a national hero of Hungary had been executed for treason against the communist party in 1958.
-It was only fitting that this hero be buried at Heroes' Square.
+It was only fitting that this hero was buried at Heroes' Square.